-- Modifications and additions that affect capacity or safe operation shall not be performed without the manufacturer's prior written approval.
-Where such authorization is granted, any applicable markings are to be changed accordingly. - → All attachment tools MUST be marked to identify the attachment tool and the total capacity with the attachment tool at maximum elevation with the load laterally centered.

-⇒ ALWAYS be sure all nameplates, warnings and instruction markings are in place and legible.
-Local government regulations may require specific decals, which then become the responsibility of the owner or user to provide.
+- Modifications and additions that affect capacity or safe operation must never be performed without the manufacturer's prior written approval.
+Where such authorization is granted, any applicable markings are to be changed accordingly. - → All attachment tools MUST be marked to identify the attachment tool and the total capacity with the attachment tool at maximum elevation with the load laterally centered. - → ALWAYS be sure all nameplates, warnings and instruction markings are in place and legible.
+Local government regulations may require specific decals, which are the responsibility of the owner to provide.